TheDoctorTTV/TheDoctorTTV/README.md

 # Hello there, I'm the Doctor 👋

 I stream on YouTube and Twitch.
-I run my own minecraft server network, IP available on my website and I am still a beginner in terms of programming, one reason for this is I am very much self taught.
+I am still a beginner in terms of programming, one reason for this is I am very much self taught.
 One thing that allowed me to learn so much about programming is VRChat.
 Developing my world has taught me so much.

 ## Skills
 - 🌐 | HTML | CSS |